nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 According to Hamming:

 > Wide acquaintance with various fields of konlwedge is thus a help--_provided_ you have the knowledge filed away so it is available when needed, rather than to be found only when led directly to it.
 This flexible access to pieces of knowledge seems to come from looking at knowledge _while you are acquiring it_ from many different angles, turning over any new idea to see its many sides before filing it away.
 This implies efort on your part not to take the easy, immediately useful “memorizing the material” path, but to prepare your mind for the future.

-“...get down to the fundamentals of a field, since it implies you must examine things many ways before you can decide what i fundamental and what is frills.”

 ##### Figure Out the Implications of the Problem.